-For a quick and easy homemade snack, try chia truffles like these.
+For a quick and easy no-bake snack, try chia truffles that combine dates, cocoa, and oats.

-You can also add chia seeds to savory dishes like stir fries.
-Just add a tablespoon of seeds to your favorite stir-fry recipe.
+You can also add chia seeds to savory dishes like stir-fries.
+Just add a tablespoon (15 grams) of seeds and mix.

 Commercially prepared salad dressings are often loaded with sugar.
-Making your own salad dressing can be a much healthier way to make your salad taste delicious.
+Making your own dressing can be a much healthier alternative.

-Another fun way to use chia seeds is as a coating for meat and fish.
+Another fun way to use chia seeds is as a coating for meat or fish.

-They can be ground up into a fine powder and mixed in with your usual bread crumb coating or used as a complete substitute, depending on your preference.
+Ground into a fine powder, the seeds can be mixed with your usual breadcrumb coating or used to substitute it altogether, depending on your preference.

-Adding chia seeds to your cake mix will boost the fiber, protein and omega-3 content.
+Adding them to your cake mix will boost the fiber, protein, and omega-3 content.

-You don’t need a fancy recipe for this.
-Simply mix a tablespoon of seeds with a cup of rice or quinoa.
+You don’t need a fancy recipe.
+Simply stir 1 tablespoon (15 grams) of seeds into a cup (180 grams) of rice or quinoa.

 Breakfast bars can be very high in sugar.
-In fact, some cereal bars contain as much sugar as a candy bar.
+In fact, some contain as much sugar as a candy bar.

-If you like pancakes then you could try adding chia seeds to your pancake mix.
+If you like this fluffy breakfast food, you could try adding chia seeds to your pancake mix.

-Chia seeds can absorb ten times their dry weight in water, which makes them a great substitute for pectin in jam.
+Chia seeds can absorb 10 times their dry weight in water, which makes them a great substitute for pectin in jam.

 Pectin is quite bitter, so substituting pectin with chia seeds means that your jam won’t need a lot of added sugar to make it taste sweet.

 Better yet, chia jam is much easier to make than traditional jam.
-Try this blueberry and chia jam spread, with no refined sugar.
+Try adding blueberries and honey — and skipping the refined sugar.

-If you love cookies, then chia seeds can give your cookie recipe a nutritional boost.
+If you love cookies, chia seeds can give your cookie recipe a nutritional boost.

-Like breakfast bars, many commercially prepared protein bars can be high in refined sugar and look more like a candy bar than a healthy snack.
+Like breakfast bars, many commercially prepared protein bars can be high in refined sugar and taste more like a candy bar than a healthy snack.

 Chia seeds can be a great replacement for flour when thickening stews or gravies.

-Simply pre-soak the seeds to form a gel and mix it in to add thickness.
+Simply soak the seeds to form a gel and mix it in to add thickness.

-If your dietary requirements or preferences mean that you avoid eggs, then chia seeds can help.
-They make a fantastic substitute for eggs in baked goods.
+If you avoid eggs, keep in mind that chia seeds make a fantastic substitute in recipes.

-To substitute for 1 egg, soak 1 tablespoon of chia seeds in 3 tablespoons of water.
+To substitute for 1 egg, soak 1 tablespoon (15 grams) of chia seeds in 3 tablespoons (45 ml) of water.

-Chia seeds are versatile to cook with and can pretty much be added to any dip.
+Chia seeds are a versatile ingredient and easily mixed into any dip.

-You can add them into homemade dip recipes like this one, or you can stir them into your favorite store-bought version.
+You can add them into homemade dip recipes or stir them into your favorite store-bought version.

 Muffins are often eaten for breakfast or dessert, depending on their ingredients.

-Adding chia seeds to oatmeal is one way of eating them that requires very little effort.
+Adding chia seeds to oatmeal requires very little effort.

-Simply prepare your oatmeal and stir in a tablespoon of whole or ground chia seeds.
+Simply prepare your oatmeal and stir in 1 tablespoon (15 grams) of whole or ground seeds.

 Chia seeds can make a great yogurt topping.

-If you like a bit of texture, sprinkle them on the top whole, or if you want to avoid the crunch, then mix in ground chia seeds.
+If you like a bit of texture, sprinkle them on top whole.
+If you want to avoid the crunch, mix in ground seeds.

 Adding seeds to crackers isn’t a new idea.
-In fact, lots of crackers contain seeds to give them extra texture and crunch.
+In fact, many crackers contain seeds to give them extra texture and crunch.

 Adding chia seeds to your crackers is a good way to include them in your diet.

-If you use eggs or breadcrumbs to bind and thicken meatballs and burgers, you could consider trying chia seeds instead.
+If you use eggs or breadcrumbs to bind and thicken meatballs and burgers, you could try chia seeds instead.

-Try using 2 tablespoons of seeds per pound of meat in your usual meatball recipe.
+Use 2 tablespoons (30 grams) of seeds per pound (455 grams) of meat in your usual meatball recipe.

-Athletes looking for a homemade alternative to commercially produced energy gels could consider using a chia alternative.
+Athletes looking for a homemade alternative to commercially produced energy gels could consider using chia.

-You can buy chia seed-based gels or make your own using a recipe like this one.
+You can buy chia gels online or make your own.

 Adding chia seeds to drinks is an easy way to include them in your diet.

-Add a teaspoon into your tea and let them soak for a short time.
-Initially they might float, but eventually they should sink.
+Add 1 teaspoon (5 grams) into your tea and let them soak for a short time.
+They may float at first but should eventually sink.

 Soft tortillas can be eaten with a variety of fillings and are a delicious way to enjoy chia seeds.

-You can make your own like these, or some stores carry them pre-made.
+You can make your own or purchase them pre-made.

-Chia seeds can also be added to your favorite treats like ice cream.
+Chia seeds can also be added to your favorite treats, such as ice cream.

 Chia seeds can be used to make a high-fiber, slightly crunchy pizza crust.
-Simply make a chia seed-based dough and add your toppings.
+Simply make a chia-based dough and add your toppings.

-Making granola is really simple.
-You can use any mixture of seeds, nuts and oats you like.
-This easy recipe includes chia seeds.
+Making granola is simple.
+You can use any mixture of seeds, nuts, and oats you like.

-If you don’t have time to make your own granola, there are plenty of chia seed-based granolas you can buy.
+If you don’t have time to make your own, plenty of commercial granolas include chia.

-Another interesting way to drink chia seeds is in homemade lemonade.
+Another interesting way to consume chia seeds is in homemade lemonade.

-Soak 1.5 tablespoons (20 grams) of the seeds in 2 cups (480 ml) of cold water for a half hour.
-Then add the juice from one lemon and the sweetener of your choice.
+Soak 1.5 tablespoons (20 grams) of seeds in 2 cups (480 ml) of cold water for a half hour.
+Then add the juice from 1 lemon and a sweetener of your choice.